TRACK RULES Updated

 The BOD May at any time, revoke a persons driving privilege if they are deemed to be a danger to themselves or fellow drivers.

-All participants must be members and must sign Waiver before entering Pit Area.
+All participants must be members and must complete an Electronic Waiver before entering Pit Area.
 Pit pass must be displayed in a conspicuous place on his/her person.
 PGARA recommends that all entering pit area have MEDICAL COVERAGE.

-All teams must be clothed in uniform apparel with matching shirts, pants, and or coveralls.
-No tank tops or open toe footwear allowed in pits.
+All teams should be clothed in uniform apparel with matching shirts, pants, and or coveralls.
+No tank tops or open toe footwear are allowed in pits.

 The track reserves the right to reject any person applying for pit entry or to refund pit fee, and to eject any person whomsoever from the pits.

-Any club member permitting the use of his membership card by anyone other than himself may be fined or barred from the track.
+Any club member permitting the use of his membership card by anyone other than themselves may be fined or barred from the track.
 The membership card may also be confiscated and the membership may be cancelled.

-Anyone under a doctor's care or on compensation or drawing sick benefits from any source must make his condition known and a decision will be made by track officials as to his admissibility.
+Anyone under a doctor's care or on compensation or drawing sick benefits from any source must make his condition known and a decision will be made by track officials as to their admissibility.

-No pit person or non-official in the pit area will be allowed on the track, infield, or track exit or entrance during any race event.
-Unless with permission from an official.
+No pit person or non-official in the pit area will be allowed on the track, infield, track exit, or entrance during any race event unless permission has been received from an official.

 Cars will park as directed by the pit boss.
 One tow vehicle and trailer allowed in the pits per car, all other vehicles must be removed.
 Enclosed trailers, which obstruct the vision of safety officials and spectators, must be removed before the start of the race.

-Drivers will alert themselves and read the blackboard in order to be ready when called to line up.
-If not there when called, a driver may lose their position and may be deleted from entire program for the day.
+Drivers will alert themselves and read the lineup/schedule board in order to be ready when called to line up.
+If not there when called, a driver may lose their position and may be deleted from entire program for that race, or the entire day.